Best Historic Inns In Michigan

 Presque Isle Dining Room

-This summer lodge is open from May-September.
+This summer lodge is open from May to September.
 Guests enjoy lovely hospitality, simple yet comfortable furnishing, delicious homemade food, and close access to the gorgeous Grand Lake with its 14 islands.
 Here you will find water sports galore and everything to make your family vacation a highlight of your summer.

 The Lodge is ideal for a reunion or family gathering, with plenty of indoor and outdoor places to gather.